katewardin/manager_READme/README.md

 ## 1:1s
-[Updated 8/9/2018] I have 20 direct reports/formal mentees/informal mentees.
 As mentioned above, the time I spend with you is the most important aspect of my role.
-Due to the large number of individuals I meet with on a recurring basis, I have adjusted my 1:1s to 1x per 3 weeks.
+Due to the large number of individuals I meet with on a recurring basis, I have adjusted my 1:1s to 1x per 2 weeks.
 I would love to meet with you more frequently if you are interested.
 If so, please let me know.

 #### 1:1 Agenda:

-I have created a Github Gist for each of you that is private to us.
-We can use this to maintain a running agenda for our 1:1s.
-Think of something during the week that you wish to discuss?
-Add a comment to the Gist.
-We can both keep it updated with thoughts to ensure we make the most of our time.
+I believe that 1:1 agenda topics should be driven by the team member.

+If you do not have any specific topics, I would suggest we talk about:

+1) What work you are enjoying / excited about
+2) What work you find most challenging
+3) How your work aligns to the overall team/org strategy
+3) What can I help you with?

 We will also use this time to discuss performance.
 If I am worried about your performance, I will let you know.
-Additionally, I admire when high performing individuals seek additional feedback on their performance - please challenge me/you to think of 'stretch goals' for you to continue improving!
+Additionally, I admire when high performing individuals seek additional feedback on their performance - please challenge me/you to think of 'stretch goals' for you to continue growing!

-If you don't have any specific task-related updates or questions, please use the time to discuss ideas for your career development, our team strategy, Target as an organization, etc.

 I am a firm believer that every individual drives his/her own career.
 You set your goals.
 You set your priorities.
 Let me know how I can help you achieve them.